Program Overview

 Candidates seeking selection into the program and students matriculating through the program must demonstrate competency in five requisite domains: observation and sensory; communication; motor; cognitive-conceptual; and behavioral and social attributes.
 Demonstration of identified competencies is intended to facilitate safety of the individual, patients, and others in diverse educational settings to include, but not limited to clinical practicum settings.

 The Baptist University Respiratory Care Program is committed to the selection and matriculation of qualified students and does not discriminate based on race, color, ethnicity, sex, gender, marital status, national or ethnic origin, age, disability, creed, or religion.
-Candidates with disabilities can request reasonable accommodations, if needed to meet defined technical standards by following the University’s policies and procedures and contacting the Office for Disability Services.
+Candidates with disabilities can request reasonable accommodations, if needed to meet defined technical standards by following the University’s policies and procedures and contacting Access Services.
 As applicable, all candidates and students must be able to perform outlined technical standards in an independent manner.

 The national board examinations for respiratory therapy may have more stringent technical standards than outlined in this document.

 Students who accept an offer of admission from Baptist University, under the entry-to practice or the degree advancement pathway will be required to sign an affirmation regarding compliance with the technical standards.
-Should a student's ability to meet the technical standards change during their enrollment in the academic program, it is the student’s responsibility to notify the Program Chair and Office of Disability Services through written communication.
+Should a student's ability to meet the technical standards change during their enrollment in the academic program, it is the student’s responsibility to notify the Program Chair and Access Services through written communication.

 Observation and Sensory